celigo/integrator-api-docs/readme.md

 Headers
 ============
 @TODO - this section may be deleted.
 Waiting to hear back from devs on use of this header.

 The Integrator API supports the following custom HTTP headers.

 -    Integrator-Record-Type

+--
+Scott Henderson | CTO
+Follow us for updates!